 Map Name Expr so we can look them up as needed.
 Our new

-eval will then evaluate an expression in the context of that stateful environment.
+eval will then evaluate an expression in the context of

 If you’re interested in much more depth on compiling lazy functional languages, this book is good.
 I’d also recommend reading about STG (the Spineless Tagless G-machine) to learn how actual Haskell works.